Milwaukee shooting: Seven reportedly dead including gunman at US brewing company

-Milwaukee police are responding to what they are calling a "critical incident" on the Molson Coors Brewing Co. campus amid reports of a shooting.

-Seven people were killed, including the gunman, according to reports from the Milwaukee Journal Sentinel.
+Seven people have been killed, including a gunman during a shooting rampage on the Milwaukee campus of Molson Coors on Thursday, according to the Milwaukee Journal Sentinel.

 WISN-TV in Milwaukee reported Wednesday that a Molson Coors employee received an email about an active shooter near one of the buildings.